mboekamp03/Sorting-Algorithm-Documentation/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Section of Code**
+Please add what file or section of a file the bug occurs in.
+Ex. main.py section 3

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'